heshinth/tidyfile/README.md

 # TidyFile

-TidyFile is a CLI tool to organize and manage files in the current directory.
-It categorizes files based on their types and sorts them into organized directories.
+**TidyFile**: Declutter your workspace with this command-line tool that automatically categorizes and sorts your files into organized directories.

 ## Features

-- Categorizes files into predefined categories such as Documents, Images, Videos, etc.
+- Automatically categorizes files into predefined groups like Documents, Images, Videos, Archives, and more.
-- Supports sorting files into directories.
 - Provides a summary of the files and their categories.
-- Outputs categorized files in Markdown format.
+- Generates a report of categorized files in Markdown format.

 ## Installation